junxit/us-congress-bills-116/bill.md

   - **(1)** by amending subsection (b) to read as follows:
     > - **(b)** *Membership*
     >   - **(1)** *Qualifications* In appointing the members of the Consumer Advisory Board, the Director shall—
-    >     - **(A)** seek to assemble a diverse and inclusive group of experts in consumer protection, financial services, community development, fair lending and civil rights, and consumer financial products or services and representatives of depository institutions that primarily serve underserved communities, and representatives of communities that have been significantly impacted by higher-priced mortgage loans, and seek representation of the interests of covered persons and consumers, without regard to party affiliation; and
+    >     - **(A)** seek to assemble a diverse and inclusive group of experts in consumer protection, financial services, community development, fair lending and civil rights, and consumer financial products or services and representatives of depository institutions that primarily serve underserved communities, representatives of servicemembers, veterans, and their families, and representatives of communities that have been significantly impacted by higher-priced mortgage loans, and seek representation of the interests of covered persons and consumers, without regard to party affiliation;
-    >     - **(B)** ensure that at least 2/3 of the members represent the interests of consumers, including experts in consumer protection, fair lending, civil rights, and representatives of communities that have been significantly impacted by higher-priced mortgage loans and other products that resulted in consumer harm.
+    >     - **(B)** ensure that at least 2/3 of the members represent the interests of consumers, including experts in consumer protection, fair lending, civil rights, and representatives of communities that have been significantly impacted by higher-priced mortgage loans and other products that resulted in consumer harm;
+    >     - **(C)** ensure that at least one member is an expert in consumer privacy; and
+    >     - **(D)** seek to appoint individuals involved in the industries affected by the Bureau, including individuals who represent community banks, credit unions, small business owners, or experts in United States economic growth and jobs.
     >   - **(2)** *Number of members* The Director shall appoint not fewer than 25 members to the Consumer Advisory Board, and not fewer than 6 members shall be appointed upon the recommendation of the regional Federal Reserve Bank Presidents, on a rotating basis.
     >   - **(3)** *Membership rights after charter change* Any change to the charter for the Consumer Advisory Board affecting the membership shall not preclude prior or current members from applying for consideration to serve on a reconstituted Consumer Advisory Board.

   - **(2)** in subsection (c)—
     - **(A)** by striking “meet from” and inserting “meet in person from”; and
-    - **(B)** by adding at the end the following: “The Bureau shall provide adequate notice to the members of the Consumer Advisory Board of the time and date of each meeting, and of any meeting cancellations.”
+    - **(B)** by adding at the end the following: “The Bureau shall provide adequate notice to the members of the Consumer Advisory Board of the time and date of each meeting, and of any meeting cancellations.”.
 - **(b)** *Inclusion of the Director in meetings and access to Bureau staff* Section 1014 of the Consumer Financial Protection Act of 2010 (12 U.S.C.
 5494) is amended by adding at the end the following:
   > - **(e)** *Inclusion of the Director in meetings and access to Bureau staff* With respect to each in person meeting of the Consumer Advisory Board—
   >   - **(1)** the Director shall attend such meeting in person; and